dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`enhancedFeatures`: A combined value of DSEnhancedFeatures which indicates a series of enhanced features.
+`enhancedFeatures`: A combined value of EnumEnhancedFeatures which indicates a series of enhanced features.

 ### CameraEnhancer(view,activity)

-Create an instance of DSCameraEnhancer.
+Create an instance of CameraEnhancer.

 ```java
 CameraEnhancer(CameraView view, Activity activity){}